S3-working-group/s3-practical-guide/slides.md

 # All Patterns Explained

-#### Bernhard Bockelbrink and James Priest
+#### James Priest and Bernhard Bockelbrink
 #### <http://sociocracy30.org>

 ---

-## Sociocracy 3.0 is a Framework of Patterns for Collaboration in Agile Organizations
+# Sociocracy 3.0 - An open framework for evolving agile and resilient organizations

+### Effective collaboration at any scale

+* **principles-based**: a coherent guide for growing organizational intergrity
+* **flexible**: adaptable patterns, independent but mutually reinforcing
+* **free**: licensed under a Creative Commons Free Culture License

+---

+## Patterns

 _A **pattern** is a template for successfully navigating a specific context._

-* patterns are discovered through observing many organizations as they solve problems and respond to opportunities
+* S3 patterns are discovered through observing many organizations as they solve problems and respond to opportunities
-* patterns can be evolved and adapted to suit differing contexts
+* S3 patterns can be evolved and adapted to suit differing contexts

 ---